Insights and Analysis

 Read article →How We Track UK Asylum Spending: Our Data Sources and Methodology

-A transparent look at how Migrant Hotel Tracker aggregates data from the Home Office, National Audit Office, NHS England, and ONS to build a real-time picture of asylum spending.
+A transparent look at how Migrants Near Me aggregates data from the Home Office, National Audit Office, NHS England, and ONS to build a real-time picture of asylum spending.